wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/2-math-operation.md

 For example, you could use Max(CustomerOrders, SalePrice) to find the maximum value stored in the SalePrice column of the CustomerOrders table.
-With this information, you could confirm that the price entered in a Form control did not exceed that price before letting the user submit the form.
+With this information, you could confirm that the price entered in a Form control didn’t exceed that price before letting the user submit the form.

 Power Apps includes the following aggregate functions: